livelihoods-and-landscapes/maplandscape/README.md

 A package that provides functions for building [Shiny](https://shiny.rstudio.com) dashboard applications to explore and visualise spatial layers in GeoPackages.

-A pre-built [Shiny](https://shiny.rstudio.com) is provided with this package which uses these functions and provides tools for:
+A pre-built [Shiny](https://shiny.rstudio.com) application is provided with this package which uses these functions and provides tools for:

 * Syncing data stored in multiple GeoPackages.
 * Exploring GeoPackage layers in interactive tables, web maps, and charts.